AkramsBookshelf/GCT-Git/VersionControl/Git-LFS-Hub.md

 ### Command Line vs. GUI Tools

-Git was originally designed to be used from the **command line**, using tools like Git Bash.
+Git was originally designed for a **Command Line Interface (CLI)**, using tools like **Git Bash**.
 This method is incredibly powerful, but it requires you to be familiar with specific text-based commands to manage your project.
 While many professional developers still prefer the terminal, it can be a steep learning curve when you are also trying to learn game development.

 If you aren't comfortable working in a terminal yet, that’s completely fine.
 Once Git is installed, you can use a **Git GUI (Graphical User Interface)**.